smortezah/smashpp/README.md

 ### Windows

-Install [WSL](https://docs.microsoft.com/en-us/windows/wsl/install-win10) (Windows Subsystem for Linux), then clone Smash++ and install it, like in Ubuntu:
+First, set up [WSL](https://docs.microsoft.com/en-us/windows/wsl/install-win10) (Windows Subsystem for Linux).
+After that, clone the Smash++ repository and proceed with the installation as you would on Ubuntu:

 ```bash
 git clone --depth 1 https://github.com/smortezah/smashpp.git;